Learning to grow: control of material self-assembly using evolutionary reinforcement learning: Conclusions

 Our results demonstrate proof of principle, and can be extended or adapted in several ways.
 We allow networks to act 1000 times per trajectory, in order to mimic a system in which we have only occasional control; the influence of a network could be increased by allowing it to act more frequently.
 We have chosen the hyperparameters of our scheme (mutation step size, neural network width, network activation functions, number of trajectories per generation) using values that seemed reasonable and that we subsequently observed to work, but these could be optimized (potentially by evolutionary search).

+We end by noting that the scheme we have used is simple to implement.
 The network architectures we have used are standard and can be straightforwardly adapted to handle an arbitrary number of inputs (system data) and outputs (changes of system control parameters).
+The mutation protocol is simple to implement.
 In addition, we have shown that learning can be effective using a modest number of trajectories (50) per generation.
 The evolutionary scheme should therefore be applicable to a broad range of experimental or computational systems.
 The results shown here have been achieved with no human input beyond the specification of which order parameter to promote, pointing the way to the design of synthesis protocols by artificial intelligence.

 {\em Acknowledgments} -- This work was performed as part of a user project at the Molecular Foundry, Lawrence Berkeley National Laboratory, supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02--05CH11231.
 I.T. performed work at the National Research Council of Canada under the auspices of the AI4D Program.